top of page

 What are building regulations?

 Building regulations in the UK are a set of standards and guidelines that govern the construction, alteration, and maintenance of buildings to ensure the health, safety, welfare, and energy efficiency of occupants.
 These regulations apply to most types of buildings, including residential, commercial, and industrial structures.
-The building regulations in the UK are enforced by local authorities or approved inspectors.
+The building regulations in the UK are enforced by local authority building control or approved inspectors.

 Here are some key aspects of the building regulations in the UK: